Wolff-Parkinson-White syndrome explained

 They can sometimes be triggered by strenuous exercise, stress, caffeine or drinking alcohol.

-When should I seek medical advice for my symptoms?
+When should I get medical help for my symptoms?

 See your GP if you keep getting a fast or noticeable heartbeat (palpitations).
 It's important to get it checked out in case it could be something serious.

-- your heartbeat doesn’t go back to normal in a few minutes
+- Your heartbeat does not go back to normal in a few minutes.

-- you have pain in your check, neck, jaw, arms or back for more than 15 minutes
+- You have pain in your chest, neck, jaw, arms or back for more than 15 minutes.

-- you faint and someone can’t wake you up.
+- You faint and someone cannot wake you up.

-If you've already been diagnosed with WPW syndrome and you experience an episode, first try the techniques you've been taught or take any medication you've been given.
+If you've already been diagnosed with WPW syndrome and you experience an episode, first try the techniques you've been taught or take any medicines you've been given.

 How is WPW syndrome diagnosed?